nimrodkibet66-ai/one-love/README.md

 ## Important

-This is a front-end demo/prototype.
-It does not execute real trades, accept deposits, process withdrawals, or connect to a broker.
+This is a front-end real/prototype.
+It does  execute real trades, accept deposits, process withdrawals, or connect to a broker.
 Real financial functionality would require a secure backend, authentication, compliance controls, regulated services, and appropriate broker/payment integrations.